[2026.01] The Crew Behind ShipJobs

 The Crew is a group of practitioners from shipbuilding, shipping, automation, cybersecurity, and software engineering.

-Each of us works in different roles and environments, but we are united by the same posture:
+Each of us works in different roles and environments, but we are united by the

 to study first, verify in the field, and then share what actually works.